 Another important concern raised in practice relates to issues of confidentiality.
-According to OFPRA, all the rooms are approved by OFPRA and, to be approved, the room has to be used only by the asylum seeker and the confidentiality has to be guaranteed.417
+According to OFPRA, all the rooms are approved by OFPRA and, to be approved, the room has to be used only by the asylum seeker and the confidentiality has to be guaranteed.

-However, according to other stakeholders, remote interviews are sometimes carried out in inadequate rooms where other persons may be present or where there is a disturbing background noise.418 In Orly for example, the interview is held in a common room where other people are held and where other police staff maybe present.
-Moreover, the interview room is not soundproof and is placed next to an office of the border police, as a result of which background noise from police officers may disrupt the interview.419
+However, according to other stakeholders, remote interviews are sometimes carried out in inadequate rooms where other persons may be present or where there is a disturbing background noise.
+In Orly for example, the interview is held in a common room where other people are held and where other police staff maybe present.
+Moreover, the interview room is not soundproof and is placed next to an office of the border police, as a result of which background noise from police officers may disrupt the interview.
+To address this situation, some NGOs challenged OFPRA's decision of 20 December 2022 establishing the list of premises authorised to receive videoconference interviews, but the administrative court rejected this request in January 2023.
+A new dispute was launched in 2024 following new OFPRA decisions in this area, with no result to date (the Council of State rejected a question of law on this topic in a decision of 11 March 2025).

 Remote interviews further create difficulties to share and submit documentary evidence.
 There have been cases where asylum applicants were not able to share evidence they had in their possession, or only partially on video when videoconference is used.
-There are no other tools such as fax or scanners available to submit these documents.420
+There are no other tools such as fax or scanners available to submit these documents.
+408